greed42/terraform-aws-asg-dns-handler/README.md

 The Lambda function then does the following:

-- Fetch the `asg:hostname_pattern` tag value from the ASG, and parse out the hostname and Route53 zone ID from it.
+- Fetch the `asg:hostname` tag value from the ASG, and parse out the hostname and Route53 zone ID from it.
+- Fetch the `asg:hostname_mode` tag value, or assume `multi` if it is not present.

+- If an instance is being **deleted**, the tag `asg:terminating` is added with the value `true`.
+This is used so subsequent runs in `multi` mode know to skip the instance.
+(But it's added regardless of the mode.)

+- In `single` mode:
+  - Obtain the IP from the instance
   - If it's an instance being **created**
-	- Fetch internal IP from EC2 API
-	- Create a Route53 record pointing the hostname to the IP
+    - Create or replace a Route53 record pointing the hostname to the IP (UPSERT)
-	- Set the Name tag of the instance to the initial part of the generated hostname
   - If it's an instance being **deleted**
-	- Fetch the internal IP from the existing record from the Route53 API
+    - Delete the Route53 record pointing to the IP (DELETE)
+    - This will (per the Route53 API) fail if the record is pointing to a different IP, and that is intended.

+- In `multi` mode:
+  - Find the IP of all instances in the ASG except for those known to be terminating (Those for which we receive a notification saying so, or which already have an `asg:terminating=true` tag.)
+  - Find any current IPs of the hostname from Route53.
+  - If there are any changes...
+    - If there are current IPs, create or update the record with the new addresses (UPSERT)
-	- Delete the record
+    - If there are no current IPs (the last instance was terminated), remove the record (DELETE)

 ## Setup